Noaaan/MythicMetals/PATCHNOTES.md

 The initial duration of combustion and its ignition time has been changed to match, so they should be higher than before.
 This might still feel a bit vague in practice due to various enchantments and effects affecting burn time.

+### Other Changes

+- Reworked Carmot Shield
+  - Still acts as an extra buffer of health
+  - Different armor pieces now give different amounts
+  - Changed the UI to more accurately represent the shield amount
+  - UI can now be placed anywhere via the config
+- Carmot Shield can now be applied to any entity, instead of just players
+- Reworked Mythril Drill
+  - Removed +1 efficiency level when active.
+  - Now gives +10% mining efficiency for each upgrade in the drill
+- Updated Prometheum Rose recipe
+  - Now uses a Rose Bush and eight Prometheum Nuggets
+- Improved Palladium Rails handling
+- Fixed not being able to punch Banglum TNT

 # 0.25.2